Professor Abigail Williams

 I have been a Fellow of St Peter's since 2001, beginning shortly after I finished my doctorate on politics and literature in the late seventeenth and early eighteenth century.

-My research is on eighteenth-century literature, and at the moment I am working on a book called Reading it Wrong, a study of the many ways in which texts are misread in the eighteenth century.
+My research is on eighteenth-century literature, and I have just finished a book called Reading it Wrong, a study of the many ways in which texts are misread in the eighteenth century.
 I am interested in the evidence of readers who were muddled, bewildered, or just didn’t understand the books in front of them, and in what we might do with a history of reading that includes getting things wrong.
 I can see there are some parallels with contemporary internet parody and digital culture.

 I have co-written an 'Eighteenth-century grime' song about this with the musician Jonny Berliner called 'Understanding Misunderstanding'.
 I also recently collaborated with a local games company to create interactive versions of some of Shakespeare’s plays in a game called WillPlay.
 This immersive digital learning tool, which takes the form of a social media chat-app, is designed to help engage KS3-KS4 school students with Shakespeare’s plays in a fun and educational way.
 You can currently give the game a try on the BBC's Taster website.